redis/redis-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 7.0.0

-Return the value of an verbatim string reply,
+Return the value of a verbatim string reply,
 An optional output argument can be given to get verbatim reply format.

 <span id="RedisModule_CallReplyBool"></span>